Losant/losant-docs/docs/workflows/custom-nodes/walkthrough.md

 ## Build the Node's Logic

 Custom nodes are developed a lot like workflows.
 They are made by combining other built-in and custom nodes together into a reusable bundle.
 The biggest difference between a custom node and a workflow is how it's triggered and how it outputs result data.
 Custom Nodes only have access to two triggers.
 One is the "Start" trigger, which is invoked by the outer workflow whenever this node is executed.
 The other is the Virtual Button Trigger, which is used for testing and will be explained in the next section.
 The node can then use any other nodes needed to perform its intended function.
-It then ends with an "Output" node, which provide a way to pass a result back to the outer workflow's payload where execution will continue with your node's result data.
+It then ends with an "Output" node, which provides a way to pass a result back to the outer workflow's payload where execution will continue with your node's result data.

 Your node starts with a "Start" and an "Output" node already on the canvas.
 We now need to fill in the middle to make the Dark Sky API request and return the result.